Nipmuck Trail : Pixie Falls / Natchaug Trail: North Terminus

 Back on the Nipmuck, the trail joins a section of the Old Connecticut Path (a Native American trade route used and expanded by early Connecticut colonists).
 A short distance further is a large campsite set back among the pines on level ground (see this map).
 There is rustic seating around a fire pit and usually some handy kindling and firewood.
 Send an application form at least two weeks before an intended stay to the address indicated on the form to reserve the site for your camping/backpacking trip.
 Helpful links for planning a backpacking trip using this campsite.

 Back on the blue-blazed trail you cross a unique angled bridge over Boston Hollow Brook.
-On my 2022 visit to this section, this stretch of the brook has seen beaver activity, slowly flooding this area which may flood access to the bridge during high rainfall though it was passable a day after a good rain.
+On my 2022 visit to this section, this stretch of the brook has seen beaver activity slowly flooding the area which may cut off access to the bridge during high rainfall, though it was passable again a day after a good rain.

 Climbing the hill after the brook leads to the fabled ‘Ladies Room Rock’.
 A smaller painted rock acts as a sign in the middle of the trail and points in the direction of the large erratic just off the trail.
 The origin of the name isn’t exactly clear, but the reason seems to be well accepted, that this large boulder provides some privacy for ladies as needed.